grupolema/mate-en-todas-partes-web/README.md

 A mini website for the "Mathematics is Everywhere" theme of IDM 2020.
 It presents various human activities in a grid and explains their relationship with mathematics via short texts.

+## Installation

+The `dist` folder should be made public in the web server.

 ## Compilation

 This website is built using several compilable languages: